ven0226/x9115Naruto/hw/read/1/README.md

 * (iii4) **Future Work**:

 They plan to build indexing structure of bug report repository to speed up the retrieval process.
-Plan to integrate the technique into Bugzilla tracking system.
+They also plan to integrate the technique into Bugzilla tracking system.

 ## (iv) Improvements:

-* (iv1) The key assumption in REP is based on high textual similarity between duplicate bug reports. it is popular that the bug reports can be filed by multiple reporters who could describe about the same technical issue in different phenomena via different terms.
+* (iv1) The key assumption in REP is based on high textual similarity between duplicate bug reports.
+It is possible that the bug reports can be filed by multiple reporters who could describe about the same technical issue in different phenomena via different terms.

-* (iv2) BM25F was picked directly.
-But no comparisons with other textual similarity algorithms.
+* (iv2) The BM25F model was picked directly.
+No comparison study with other textual similarity algorithms was carried out.

-* (iv3) The experimental setup and dataset could have been uploaded in any public repositories.
+* (iv3) The experimental setup and dataset could have been uploaded to a public repository for reference.